GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Interaction-Viewpoint.md

 ## Example
 ![System-Context-Interaction-Viewpoint-primary-example.svg](../../diagrams/vp-examples/System-Context-Interaction-Viewpoint-primary-example.svg)
 ## Purpose
-The System Context Interaction Viewpoint describes the System external behavior based on the exchange between Logical SOI and Logical Context Elements Usage within a specific System Context.
-It depicts the sequence of interactions between the Logical SOI, the Context Elements and the Exchanged Domain Item Kinds needed to accomplish a given System Process.
+The System Context Interaction Viewpoint describes the System external behavior based on the exchange between Logical SOI and Logical Context Elements Usage in a given System Context.
+It depicts the sequence of interactions between the Logical SOI, the Context Elements and the exchanged Domain Item Kinds needed to accomplish a given System Process.
 Note: The System Context Interaction Viewpoint may refine a System Use Case.
 ## Applicability
 The System Context Interaction Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the identification of expected interactions with systems external to the SOI.